JupiterOne-Archives/docs/knowledgeBase/security-operations/scim2.md

 ## Setting Up SCIM with Okta in JupiterOne
 First, confirm that your IdP supports SCIM 2.0 protocol.
 JupiterOne does not support SCIM 1.0.

 [SAML SSO](knowledgeBase/APIs_and-integrations/identity_and-access-management/configure-sso-integration.md) is required before setting up SCIM.
-Follow these steps to enable SP-initiated SSO.

 JupiterOne SCIM supports authentication via API bearer token.
 J1 does not support basic auth or OAuth with SCIM.